ruggeri/tech-notes/programming-languages/scala-notes.md

   safe.
 * `Outer[-T]` does let you do the set.
 But in that case you can't use the getter.
-* TODO: clear up the purposes of these markings.
 * Auxurily constructors can be defined by `def this(...)`.
 But they have to call prior aux constructors or the primary constructor.
 * Traits vs abstract classes.
 When you have something interfacy: